 As a street drug, like cocaine, amphetamines are often used by people who suffer from depression, low self-esteem, ADHD, and personality disorders—to create feelings of confidence and personal control.

-Unfortunately, amphetamines are also highly addictive, can cause insomnia, erratic behavior, violent outburst and paranoia.
+Unfortunately, amphetamines are also highly addictive, can cause insomnia, erratic behavior, violent outburst, and paranoia.
 If the President does suffer from ADHD, he most certainly would have been prescribed this type of medication as a treatment.
-Examples of amphetamines used to treat ADHD include Adderall, Ritalin (methylphenidate), and Dexedrine.
+Examples of amphetamines used to treat ADHD include Adderall (amphetamine and dextroamphetamine), Ritalin (methylphenidate), and Dexedrine.

 And because this type of medication is prescribed by physicians all the time to treat ADHD, it is highly unlikely that anyone in the medical community would say anything about it.